 Bus Rapid Transit projects

-- The D Line on Chicago and Emerson-Fremont Avenues will be constructed in 2020-2021, pending full project funding.
+- The METRO D Line on Chicago and Emerson-Fremont Avenues will be constructed in 2021-2022.

-- The B Line on Lake Street and Marshall Avenue is advancing through project planning in 2019.
+- The METRO B Line on Lake Street and Marshall and Selby avenues is advancing through project planning and is scheduled to open in 2024.

 A faster trip